 One of the advantages of a product road map is that it may assist bring internal stakeholders on board.
 The product roadmap may be used to help participants discuss options.

 But the subject of roadmaps is so extensive that it deserves a separate commentary.
-You will find one in our recent article.
+You will find one in our "Product Roadmap" article.
 There, we break down the concept of a roadmap into prime factors, so you will likely find answers to your questions.

 In one of the phases mentioned earlier, there was a task to create an MVP.
 It is quite an effort, so after moving into further phases, many people question: What about the MVP?
 We close the topic and do not come back to it?